 - Sitting to lying

 Another important goal for early physical therapy is learning to walk safely with an appropriate assistive device (usually a walker or crutches).
 Your surgeon will determine how much weight you can bear on your new hip, and your therapist will teach you the proper techniques for walking on level surfaces and stairs with the assistive device.
-Improper use of the assistive device raises the chance for accident or injury.
+Improper use of the assistive device raises the chance of accident or injury.

 The occupational therapist will also visit with you to teach you how to perform activities of daily living safely.
-They will provide you with a list of hip precautions which are designed to protect your new hip during the first 8-12 weeks following surgery.
+They will provide you with a list of hip precautions that are designed to protect your new hip during the first 8-12 weeks following surgery.

-Precautions After Hip Surgery
+Birmingham Hip Resurfacing Precautions After Hip Surgery

 - Do not bend forward to reach your feet.
 You must maintain a 90 degree angle between your torso and legs